Rid Yourself of Loose Skin with Plastic Surgery

 Congratulations on losing so much weight!
 That is no small feat and does wonders for your physical well being.
 Mentally however, patients often struggle with persistent body insecurities.

 In my practice, I frequently treat patients in your same predicament and am quite familiar with the frustrations you speak of caused by the lost ability for the skin to retract.
 Typically, patients who have lost over 100 pounds greatly benefit from post weight lost body contouring procedures.
 Various procedures can address excess skin anywhere on the body, including the arms, thighs, tummy, back and breast.
 You would be able to choose depending on your priorities and financial circumstances.
 The procedures are typically divided into two separate surgeries – one for upper body and a second for lower body.

 As far as insurance goes, it is very difficult to get insurance companies to pay for these types of procedures as they are usually classified as cosmetic in nature.
 This is frustrating as many patients do actually suffer both mentally and physically from what remains following massive weight loss.

 While it is unlikely that insurance will cover these procedures, we are happy to submit your claim to your insurance company for potential coverage.
-I encourage you to document any and all aliments or side effects that you may suffer from due to your remaining excess skin.
-Examples would be rashes, infections and any other related ailment.
+I encourage you to document all aliments or side effects you may suffer from due to your remaining excess skin.
+Examples would be rashes, infections, and any other related ailment.
 We do offer medical financing options through Care Credit and are happy to help you apply in our office.

 Again, I congratulate you on your successful weight loss and hope I can help you find the body you have worked so hard to achieve.